twixter51/MyBoard/README.md

 --(6.8) Guests can no longer use their boards if their session expires (will be adding force deletion if they do not make a choice to keep or remove data)

+-(6.9) Expanded on yesterdays changes and now guests are deleted upon logging out, and as well as user is prompted on the homepage as well if his session expires (currently only homepage has this more pages will have it soon)

 # Bugs that need fixing / Things being worked on: